virajvchavan/query-builder-react-ts/README.md

  - Can separate presentational compoenents into their own.
  - Can use the styles-components approach.
 I haven't put much efforts into managing the styles.
 Most styles are dumped into `SavedQuries.css` without much though.
  - Can make some components configurable for their styles.
+ - UI is not responsive right now.
+Fixed widths are given to most elements.
+Should be fixed.

 **Functionality:**
  - Validations can be done in a better way.
 Currently only the `MultiValueInputSelector` component has proper validations.
 Some central level validation schema can be setup.
 (I like https://github.com/jquense/yup).